Prompting for More Effective Learning

 Modeling

-Modeling is so effective for a lot of people that most of us are familiar with it.
-It involves performing the task in front of the learner so he can see how to do it.
+Modeling is such an effective technique that most of us are familiar with it.
+It involves performing the task in front of them so they can see how to do it.

-Sometimes it will be easier for your child to see you perform a task than it will be for him to understand your spoken instructions.
+Sometimes it will be easier for them to see you perform a task than it will be for them to understand spoken instructions.

 Physical

-These cues can range from very intensive to the least intensive.
-The degree that you use will depend on what your child needs.
+These cues can range from very intensive to least intensive.
+The degree that you use will depend on what they need.

-As your child gets better at writing, you may graduate to less intensive help, such as holding his wrist down against the paper to keep him from holding his wrist up when he writes.
+As your child gets better at writing, you may graduate to less intensive help, such as holding their wrist down against the paper to keep them from holding their wrist up when they write.

-The least intensive physical prompt might be simply touching his hand to remind him to continue writing.
+The least intensive physical prompt might be simply touching their hand to remind them to continue writing.

 Some Important Points to Remember